MUSICIAN

 Icon of person Taiji

 Taiji Sawada (Japanese: 沢田 泰司, Hepburn: Sawada Taiji; July 12, 1966 – July 17, 2011), also known mononymously as Taiji, was a Japanese musician and songwriter.
-He is best known as the former bassist of the rock band X Japan.
-X Japan rose to prominence in the late 1980s and early 1990s, credited as founders of the Japanese visual kei movement.
+He is best known as bassist of the rock band X from 1986 to 1992.
+The band rose to prominence in the late 1980s and early 1990s, credited as founders of the Japanese visual kei movement.
+After leaving X in January 1992, Taiji went on to work with many other recording acts, including Loudness and D.T.R.
+In July 2011, Taiji was arrested in Saipan for a violent outburst that took place on the flight there.
 Read more on Wikipedia

 Memorability Metrics